bablulawrence/vmautostop/README.md

 ### Setting parameter values

 Behavior of the app is controlled by a set of parameters described below.
 Default values for these parameters are set in the function app app settings at the time of deployment.
-At runtime, these values can be overridden for and individual VM or group of VMs(parameter tag at resource group level) by appending parameter values to the value of parameter tag - `VM_AUTO_STOP_PARAMS`, separated by semicolon`.
+At runtime, these values can be overridden for and individual VM or group of VMs(parameter tag at resource group level) by appending parameter values to the value of parameter tag - `VM_AUTO_STOP_PARAMS`, separated by semicolon.

 | Parameters - App Settings                | Parameters - Tag     | Description                                                                              |
 | ---------------------------------------- | -------------------- | ---------------------------------------------------------------------------------------- |